Wahoo Fitness ELEMNT ROAM Review

 Conclusion

 Wahoo's Fitness ELEMNT ROAM is one of the best cycling computers on the market right now.
-It's not the snazziest, but it more than makes up for that with its user-friendly app that allows you to easily get the head unit set up and rolling, a dense array of navigational features, versatility, and its practical toughness.
-And because of the deep customization possible with the bike computer's data fields and the insanely easy setup, this new device won our Top Pick for Data Hungry Cyclist Award.
+It's not the snazziest, but it more than makes up for that with its user-friendly app that allows you to easily get the head unit set up and rolling, a dense array of navigational features, versatility, and practical toughness.
+And because of the deep customization possible with the bike computer's data fields and the insanely easy setup, it's a great pick for data-hungry cyclists.
 It's a straightforward device, so it's not difficult to use.
 The only mark against it here is from a comparative perspective - that is, its tactile buttons aren't as luxurious and elegant as the touchscreen competitors.
-That's generally a strike against it until it's raining… There are tons and tons of features, especially on the navigation front.
+That's generally a strike against it until it's raining.
+There are tons and tons of features, especially on the navigation front.
 Add to that the number of strong third-party integrations, and you have one of the top devices out there for analytics and performance tracking.
-The ELEMENT ROAM also has strong support for mountain bike and off-road pursuits in addition to its robust road features.
-Sensors are easily swapped around between bikes, and it even works pretty well as a standalone GPS unit if you're driving or hiking, just make sure you have the maps loaded if you're going into remote areas or spots where your phone isn't going to get service.